Why You Should Visit the Dentist Every Six Months

 What Is Preventive Dentistry?

 Your preventive dental care program is based on close collaboration between you, our dentist, and our dental staff to preserve and protect your natural teeth and prevent dental disease.
 Your teeth are designed to last for life, but can only do so if they are cared for properly.
 Many common dental diseases including tooth decay and gum disease, are preventable.
 Preventive dentistry also involves other factors you may not have considered like your diet which greatly affects your oral health.
 If needed, our dental team can advise you on how to modify your diet to protect oral health.
 Often only tiny tweaks are needed such as changing the times when you enjoy certain foods and especially snacks and beverages.
 We can also provide information and other treatments including fluoride treatments and dental sealants.
+Dr. Loud a dentist in Shreveport LA adds that seeing a dentist every six months for preventive dental care will not only help you have a healthier smile but also help you save money on treatments.

 Fluoride is enormously helpful in helping to protect and harden tooth surfaces, reducing the risk of cavities.
 Brushing at least twice daily with good quality fluoride toothpaste is very useful, but sometimes professional applications of fluoride can enhance this effect.
 We often recommend that children receive a professional application of fluoride twice yearly during their regular checkups.
 Topically applying fluoride allows it to be absorbed into tooth enamel, increasing resistance against decay.
 If needed, fluoride supplements are also available in tablet or as fluoride drops.
 Dental sealants are a treatment often recommended for children, using a thin layer of flowable composite resin to seal the pits and fissures on the chewing surfaces of teeth.